 Keywords: ASD, Menarche, Women, perimenopause, psychotropic medication, mental illness

 Pultman P. Women and Psychiatry: Following the Path of Women and Psychotropic Medications Through Their Lifespans.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.